zaidhassanch/PointerNetworks/T007_gen_words_spacy_vectors/readme.txt

 8:50 - 9:00   Planning for next 10, 11
 9:05 - 9:40   break
 9:40 - 9:50   figured out a way to make sentences of equal length, just append ". . ."
+10:00 - 12:00 We were able to achieve so much

+              CPU and GPU sw